 Don’t Fear Process Automation

-There are people who don’t want to implement business process management systems because they fear process automation.
+There are people who don’t want to implement a business process management system because they fear process automation.
 They are worried that once a process is defined and implemented they cannot change it easily, and this limits their agility and capability

 everteam.ibpms 8.0 ad hoc processing eases that fear.
 It adds flexibility where it’s needed while also ensuring that processes or tasks that shouldn’t be changed can’t be.